ComplexSec/tryhackme/Learn Linux/notes.md

 About: The echo command returns whatever is inputted into it

-Executing: Typing echo hello, you will see input echoed back to you
+Executing: Typing `echo hello`, you will see input echoed back to you

 # Manual Pages and Flags

 About: Most commands will have options called flags (<command> <flag> <input>).
 Flags learned using the man command (man <command>).
 Some commands support the `-h` flag as well

-Executing: The man echo command shows options for echo command
+Executing: The `man echo` command shows options for echo command

 # Basic File Operations - ls

 About: ls commands lists information about every file/directory.
 The ls -a lists all hidden files aswell

-Execution: ls -a outputs all entries, ls -l produces a long list format
+Execution: `ls -a` outputs all entries, `ls -l` produces a long list format

 # Basic File Operations - cat

-About: cat outputs contents of files to the console. cat supports the --help flag
+About: cat outputs contents of files to the console. cat supports the `--help` flag

 Execution: `cat -n` numbers all the output lines